haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “There must be.”

-“None as anyone can find, an’ none as is anyone’s business.
+“None as anyone can find, and none as is anyone’s business.

-Don’t you be a meddlesome wench an’ poke your nose where it’s no cause to go.
+Don’t you be a meddlesome wench and poke your nose where it’s no cause to go.

 Here, I must go on with my work.

-Get you gone an’ play you.
+Get you gone and play you.

 I’ve no more time.”